Last update: 06/06/2024

 Cards and sustainability

-On top of card recycling, we aim for every Santander bank card to be made of sustainable material (like recycled PVC and corn extract) by 2025 in all our markets.
-We are increasingly looking to recycle at all product life stages.
-The Global Cards division, part of the global Payments business, is running these initiatives:
+On top of card recycling, we’re aiming for every Santander bank card to be made of sustainable material (like recycled PVC and corn extract) by 2025 in all our markets.
+We’re increasingly looking to recycle at all product life stages.
+Cards is running these initiatives:

-• Eco cards: We’ve been issuing cards made of recycled PVC in almost all our markets since 2021.
-Our payment value proposition can be seen in our Eco cards in Chile, SX and Elite cards in Brazil, and debit cards in Uruguay.
-Santander México will replace all debit cards and LikeU credit cards with sustainable ones made of recycled PVC, specially designed for customers with visual impairment.
+• Cards made of sustainable materials: We offer cards made of sustainable materials (recycled PVC or PLA) in all our markets.
+For example, in our Eco cards in Chile, SX and Elite cards in Brazil, or in Spain.
+Santander México will replace all debit cards and LikeU credit cards with sustainable ones, specially designed for customers with visual impairment.

 Eco-cards, Santander Chile